-Eaton House the Manor Prep takes boys aged from ages 8-13, with a new intake at 11+ preparing boys for 13+ examination success.
+Eaton House the Manor Prep takes boys aged from ages 8-13.
 It has achieved exceptional results in 2018, and pupils have moved on to a range of top day and boarding schools.
 There have been a cluster of scholarships, including a coveted John Colet Scholarship to St Paul's.
-We have great aspirations for every child, and, if they enter at 11+, the progress they make in their two years at EHTM Prep school is remarkable.
+We have great aspirations for every child, and the progress they make in their five years at EHTM Prep school is remarkable.

 Our boys are prepared for entry to the finest day and boarding schools, including Eton, Westminster, Tonbridge, Dulwich College, King’s Wimbledon, and many more.

 Most of our pupils transition directly from the Pre-Prep where registration is recommended from birth.
 However, a good proportion of boys join us from other schools at 8 and it is always worth asking about occasional places further up the school.
 At 11+ entry there is a new intake of boys.

 If the boys do brim with academic confidence, it’s in part due to the exceptional pastoral care provided by the school.
 The Headmistress, Mrs Sarah Segrave, is committed in her belief that, on her watch, every boy will be recognised as an individual and his potential maximised.

 Our boys are prepared in all the core subjects for the finest day and boarding schools in the UK.
 They take a whole range of classes including Art, Computing, Design Technology, Drama, English, French, Geography, History, Latin, Maths, Music, PSHE, Science and Theology, Philosophy and Religion.
 With a staff ratio of 1:6 our boys get all the specialist input that they need, whether they are aiming for scholarships, Common Entrance or entry to London Day schools at thirteen.